Badal-28/Employee-Promotion-Prediction/README.md

 ## Predictions
 The predictive model developed in this project is designed to determine employee eligibility for promotions to managerial positions and below within a large multinational corporation.
 Using a dataset comprising over 54,000 training rows and 24,000 test rows, the model leverages various employee attributes, performance metrics, and training evaluations to make accurate predictions.

 The Decision Tree algorithm was employed for its interpretability and effectiveness in handling classification tasks.
-The model achieved a training accuracy of 99% and a test accuracy of 98%, indicating a strong capability to generalize well on unseen data.
+The model achieved a  accuracy of 98%, indicating a strong capability to generalize well on unseen data.
 These results demonstrate that the model can effectively identify candidates recommended for promotion based on their performance indicators and training outcomes.

 ## Conclusions